Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Las Vegas and its opponents have gone over the current 49-point total in seven of 12 games (58.3%) this season.
+- Las Vegas has combined with its opponents to score more than 49 points in seven of 12 games this season.

 - In 36.4% of Washington's games this season (4/11), the teams combined to score more than Sunday's over/under of 49.